MobileNativeFoundation/rules_xcodeproj/examples/previews/README.md

 specific Xcode/runtime combination before relying on this workflow.
 Custom toolchains, device-only destinations, and extension hosting need their own validation; they are not covered by this example.

+## Canvas session troubleshooting

+If changing from an app scheme to a library scheme reports `unableToFindTarget`, first check the scheme/source pairing above.
+A stale target graph also reproduced in a stock native Xcode 26.5 project: closing and reopening only that project, then resuming its Canvas, restored rendering without a preceding normal build.
+This session failure is separate from compiler, linker, or missing-resource errors; preserve those diagnostics rather than treating every failure as stale Canvas state.